 The 1980s and 1990s saw City deregulation and the rise of EEC (now EU) Law, the consequences of which practitioners embraced.
 City disputes such as Lloyd's reconstruction and renewal, BCCI and British and Commonwealth were undertaken by members of chambers.
 In EU Law, members of chambers began to change the legal landscape with Factortame and the B&Q Sunday Trading litigation.
 Our combined expertise in EU, public/constitutional law and commercial law equips us particularly well to negotiate the legal issues thrown up by Brexit.

 One of the factors in our continued pre-eminence is our ability to recruit the most able and talented lawyers of their generation.
-We pride ourselves on a rigourous and testing pupillage period to ensure that not only are we delivering excellent legal skills, but individuals who excel in advocacy and are responsive to the needs of modern clients.
+We pride ourselves on a rigorous and testing pupillage period to ensure that not only are we delivering excellent legal skills, but by individuals who excel in advocacy and are responsive to the needs of modern clients.

 A more detailed history of Brick Court can be found here.